gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 }
 ```

-### Automatic Initialization of Peripherals and Timers
+### Automatic Initialization of Peripherals and Event Timers

 Peripherals and timers are added to **Sets**.
 Peripherals and timers referenced in a set will be automatically opened and closed.